How to speed up your WordPress site (27 easy ways that actually work)

 How to enable lazy loading in the WP-Optimize dashboard

-Big video files also make your backups massive, which can cause headaches if you ever need to restore your site.
+They can also make your backups much bigger, which becomes a headache if you ever need to restore your site.

-A better option is to upload your videos to a dedicated video platform like YouTube or Vimeo, then embed them on your pages.
-These services are built to handle streaming, and they take all the bandwidth strain off your server.
+A better approach is to upload your videos to a platform like YouTube or Vimeo, then embed them on your pages.
+These platforms are built for streaming and take the load off your server.

-WordPress makes this easy, just paste the video URL directly into your post, and it will embed automatically.
-Job done!
+WordPress makes this easy, just paste the video URL into your post, and it will embed automatically.
+Job done.

-Minification strips out unnecessary characters like spaces and comments, reducing file size.
-Tools like WP-Optimize can handle this automatically so you do not have to worry about breaking anything.
+Tools like WP-Optimize can handle this automatically, so you don’t have to worry about breaking anything.

 Caching is one of the biggest speed boosts you can get with the least amount of effort.
 Just make sure your cache is cleared regularly, especially if you update your content often.